muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 need to use `dotnet NuGetTransitiveDependencyFinder.ConsoleApp.dll` in place of `NuGetTransitiveDependencyFinder.ConsoleApp`.

-At this point you should remove all of the dependencies identified as transitive from your projects.
-Ensure the project or solution continues to build, reinstating any dependencies as appropriate.
+At this point you should remove all dependencies identified as transitive from your projects.
+Ensure each project or solution continues to build, reinstating any dependencies as appropriate.

-Afterwards, run the following sequence of commands:
+Afterwards, enter the following sequence of commands:

 ```Batchfile
 NuGetTransitiveDependencyFinder.ConsoleApp --projectOrSolution <ProjectOrSolutionToAnalyze> --all > after.txt